greghart/climbing-app/go-server/internal/db/README.md

 Pointer primitives (or `sql.NullX`) should still be used for nullable columns.

+## Parameters

+Always prefer a slice parameter over a primitive (eg. `IDs` over `ID`), since the former can model the latter, but not vice versa.
+No need to worry about performance between `id = :id` and `id IN (:ids)`.

 ## Relationships

 Generally, a parent (has many, has one side) can embed child data, while the child should just keep the identifier.

 Eg. Crag has `Areas []Area`, but Area just has `CragID int`.
 This keeps data mostly one directional, and minimizes bad expectations around circular data.
+Additionally, we can mostly keep these IDs out of the serialization layer (json/protobuf).

 ## Performance